sumeromer/sumeromer/README.md

   Practical AI governance, validation, documentation, and lifecycle processes for the EU AI Act, GDPR, and ISO/IEC 42001.
   TÜV Rheinland certified AI Officer / KI-Beauftragter.

-## 🧩 Selected project
+## 🧩 Highlights
-_[June 2026]_ [RAG over the EU AI Act](https://github.com/sumeromer/rag-tutorial): A hands-on tutorial for building a fully local RAG pipeline using Qwen2.5 to answer questions about the EU AI Act.
+[RAG over the EU AI Act](https://github.com/sumeromer/rag-tutorial): A hands-on tutorial for building a fully local RAG pipeline using Qwen2.5 to answer questions about the EU AI Act.
 The project covers a simple RAG system design to answer practical AI governance questions. [(Slides in German)](https://sumeromer.github.io/rag-tutorial)

 ## 🛠️ Technical skills